8ta4/pun/DONTREADME.md

 Sure, I could try to bolt dictionaries onto a conversion library for better accuracy, but that's a job for the IPA conversion library itself, not `pun`.

+> Does `pun` convert English text to IPA on the fly?

+No way.
+Transcribing the entire vocabulary to IPA would take ages.

+> Is the precomputed IPA data stored in this repository?

+Nah.
+The IPA data is generated data, not source code for the `pun` tool itself.

+> Is the precomputed IPA data included in automated releases?

+Nope.
+The precomputed IPA data is stored in the separate `pun-data` Git repository alongside the recognizability scores for consistency.

 > Does `pun` treat diphthongs as single or double units in IPA representations when calculating Levenshtein distance?

 `pun` treats diphthongs as single units.
 This makes the Levenshtein distance easier to understand since all vowels get treated equally.